-As Jackie would come to learn, his mother and step father had blown though the entire fortune purchasing extravagant clothing, jewelry, expensive cars, diamonds, mansions and more.
+As Jackie would come to learn, his mother and step father had blown through the entire fortune purchasing extravagant clothing, jewelry, expensive cars, diamonds, mansions and more.
 For their main residence, Bernstein and Jackie's mother purchased the largest house in Los Angeles.
 A mansion that was one of the first private residences in California to have a swimming pool.

 Technically speaking, approximately $250,000 ($4 million after inflation) was still left in his accounts.
 Incredibly, as if blowing through nearly 95% of Jackie's hard earned money wasn't evil enough, his mother refused to hand over any of the remaining money.
 She was totally unremorseful, literally telling the press: "No promises were ever made to give Jackie anything.
 Every dollar a kid earns before he is 21 belongs to his parents… The law is on our side, Jackie will not get a cent of his earnings".

 After agonizing over what to do, Jackie finally made the heartbreaking decision to sue his mother.
 The lawsuit was successful, but after it was all said and done Jackie was left with just $35,000.
 That's equal to $582,000 out of a nearly $70 million fortune.